Code-m1ner/MLS4-easyapp/README.md

 3. As a first time user, I want to be able to view a range of products on the same page.
 4. As a first time user, I want to be able to view individual product detail.
 5. As a first time user, I want to be able to locate any special offers & deals to take advantage of any reduced prices.
-6. As a first time user, I would like to find out information about the company to see what the business can deliver.
-7. As a first time user, I want to be able to contact the business with any queries I may have.
+6. As a first time user, I want to be able to contact the business with any queries I may have.

 #### Registration & User Accounts
-8. As a site user, I want to be able to sign up and register an account to make future purchases easier.
+7. As a site user, I want to be able to sign up and register an account to make future purchases easier.
-9. As a site user, I want to be able to have access to a personal profile page where I'm able to see my order history and delivery details.
+8. As a site user, I want to be able to have access to a personal profile page where I'm able to see my order history and delivery details.
-10. As a site user, I want to be able to leave reviews on products to inform future site users about the business's products.
+9. As a site user, I want to be able to leave reviews on products to inform future site users about the business's products.
-11. As a site user, I want to be able to save items to a Wishlist for ease of purchase on future visits.
+10. As a site user, I want to be able to save items to the bag for ease of purchase on future visits.

 #### Sorting & Searching
-12. As a site user, I want to be able to see all the products that the company sells.
+11. As a site user, I want to be able to see all the products that the company sells.
-13. As a site user, I want to be able to narrow down the products by categories and sub-categories.
+12. As a site user, I want to be able to narrow down the products by categories and sub-categories.
-14. As a site user, I want to be able to sort products with various parameters.
+13. As a site user, I want to be able to sort products with various parameters.
-15. As a site user, I want to be able to search for products using keywords.
+14. As a site user, I want to be able to search for products using keywords.

 #### Purchasing & Checkout
-16. As a purchasing user, I want to be able to select product sizes (on products that have sizes) and select the quantity of product I wish to purchase.
+15. As a purchasing user, I want to be able to select product sizes (on products that have sizes) and select the quantity of product I wish to purchase.
-17. As a purchasing user, I want to be able to add items to a basket should I wish to make more than one purchase.
+16. As a purchasing user, I want to be able to add items to a basket should I wish to make more than one purchase.
-18. As a purchasing user, I want to be notified when I've made changes to my basket and show an updated total price.
+17. As a purchasing user, I want to be notified when I've made changes to my basket and show an updated total price.
-19. As a purchasing user, I want to be able to update items in the basket by changing the quantity or removing the item from the basket entirely.
+18. As a purchasing user, I want to be able to update items in the basket by changing the quantity or removing the item from the basket entirely.
-20. As a purchasing user, I want to be able to checkout securely.
+19. As a purchasing user, I want to be able to checkout securely.
-21. As a purchasing user, I want to be able to view a confirmation page of my order and receive an email confirmation once the purchase is successful.
+20. As a purchasing user, I want to be able to view a confirmation page of my order and receive an email confirmation once the purchase is successful.

 #### Admin & Store Management
-22. As a site owner, I want to be able to add, edit and remove products from the site easily.
+21. As a site owner, I want to be able to add, edit and remove products from the site easily.
-23. As a site owner, I want access to an admin section to view and manage orders.
+22. As a site owner, I want access to an admin section to view and manage orders.
-24. As a site owner, I want to be able to manage blog posts.
-25. As a site owner, I want to be able to delete product reviews if they are unsuitable for the site.
+23. As a site owner, I want to be able to delete product reviews if they are unsuitable for the site.
-26. As a site owner, I want to be able to monitor contact messages that have been submitted by site users and delete them once they have been responded to.
+24. As a site owner, I want to be able to monitor contact messages that have been submitted by site users and delete them once they have been responded to.

 ## Scope